 This measure reports on the success of the Ministry in collecting all amounts under its administration owed to government in a specific fiscal year.
 This measure includes amounts owed to government where the Ministry is responsible for both revenue and debt collection functions.
-It excludes revenue and debt collections for personal and corporate income tax, and HST currently collected by the Canada Revenue Agency on behalf of the Province.
-As a result, this measure reflects approximately 40 per cent of revenue overseen by the Ministry
+It excludes revenue and debt collections for personal and corporate income tax, and HST collected by the Canada Revenue Agency on behalf of the Province.
+As a result, this measure reflects approximately 40 per cent of revenue overseen by the Ministry.

-1 This measure includes all amounts owed to government and administered by the Ministry of Finance.
+This measure includes all amounts owed to government and administered by the Ministry of Finance.
 Amounts owed to government include revenue identified during the fiscal year and overdue accounts from the current and previous fiscal years.
 These amounts may be billed by the Ministry, self-assessed by individuals and businesses, or identified by the Ministry through audit and compliance activities.
-As a result of the transition to HST (July 1, 2010), which is administered by the Canada Revenue Agency, this measure currently does not include Provincial Sales Tax.
-As of April 1, 2013, with the reinstatement of the PST, the Ministry will include it in this measure.
-With the reinstatement of the PST, performance will be baselined in 2013/14 and future targets revised as appropriate.
+Since the transition to HST (July 1, 2010), which was administered by the Canada Revenue Agency, this measure currently does not include provincial sales tax.
+With the reinstatement of the PST on April 1, 2013, this measure will include the PST and performance will be baselined in 2013/14, with future targets revised as appropriate.